josherrickson/stata-regression/stata_markdown/01-regression.md

 ~~~~
 <<dd_do>>
-regress mpg c.headroom##c.gear_ratio i.rep78, vce(robust)
+regress dollarel c.totsqft_en##i.regionc female, vce(robust)
 <</dd_do>>
 ~~~~

-Notice that compared to the [previous model](#interactions), the Coef estimates but the standard errors (and corresponding t-statistic, p-value and confidence interval) are slightly different.
+Notice that compared to the [previous model](#interactions), the Coef estimates are identical but the standard errors (and corresponding t-statistic, p-value and confidence interval) are slightly different.

-Typically, the robust standard errors should be slightly larger than the non-robust standard errors, but not always (as in this case).
+Typically, the robust standard errors will be larger than the non-robust standard errors, but not always.
 Generally, the only situation where the robust standard errors will decrease is when the error variance is highest for observations near the average value of the predictors.
 This does not often happen (generally the higher residuals occur in observations that could be considered outliers).

 There has been some argument that robust standard errors should always be used, because if the model is correctly specified, the robust standard errors and regular standard errors should be almost identical, so there is no harm in using them.